Patty Jenkins: 2001–2014: Monster success and TV projects

 After the success of Monster, Jenkins was approached by former United States Air Force test pilot Chuck Yeager to develop a film about his life.
 When that project did not reach fruition, she attempted to make a Ryan Gosling movie titled I Am Superman, a film with no relation to the DC Comics character, but development ended when she became pregnant.
 Jenkins spent the next decade working in television.
+During this period, although many studios offered Jenkins crime dramas or biopics similar in tone to Monster, she turned down several projects because she wanted to avoid being typecast.
+She has publicly discussed how difficult it was for female directors—particularly those who made character-driven films—to secure funding for larger feature projects in the mid-2000s.

 In 2011, she directed one segment in the made-for-television anthology film Five.
 Jenkins received an Emmy nomination because of her work on the film.
 Jenkins directed many commercials and TV shows, like episodes of Arrested Development and Entourage.
 She received an Emmy nomination again, for directing AMC's The Killing pilot.
 In October 2011, she was hired to direct Thor: The Dark World, the first sequel to 2011 superhero film Thor, but left the project after less than two months, due to creative differences.
 In 2014, she was attached to Sweetheart, a film about a female assassin, but that film was never made.
+Jenkins later stated that her vision for Thor: The Dark World was a “Romeo-and-Juliet-style space epic,” but Marvel Studios preferred a different tone.
+Her departure became a high-profile example of female directors facing creative limitations within major franchises, an issue she has since spoken about frequently.

 2015–present: Breakthrough and worldwide fame

 In 2015, Jenkins signed on as director for the DC Extended Universe film Wonder Woman, with a screenplay by Allan Heinberg and a story co-written by Heinberg, Zack Snyder and Jason Fuchs, and starring Gal Gadot.
-The film was released in June 2017, and gave Jenkins the biggest domestic opening for a female director, surpassing previous record holder Fifty Shades of Grey by Sam Taylor-Johnson.
+Heinberg's script was rewritten and completed by Jenkins and Geoff Johns, who were left out of the official credits by the WGA.
 With this film, Jenkins also became the first female director of an American studio superhero film, and the third female director to direct a film with a budget over $100 million.
 The film was acclaimed by both critics and audiences and grossed over $800 million worldwide, exceeding box office original predictions.
 Wonder Woman eventually became the highest-grossing film directed by a woman, surpassing previous record holder Mamma Mia! by Phyllida Lloyd.
 However, in 2019, Frozen II directed by Jennifer Lee (with Chris Buck) and Captain Marvel, directed by Anna Boden (with Ryan Fleck) became number one and two respectively, dropping Wonder Woman and Jenkins to number three.
+Many industry analysts credited Jenkins with reshaping the perception of female-led superhero films, as earlier attempts from other studios had struggled critically or commercially.
+The film also became a cultural touchstone, particularly for audiences seeking female empowerment narratives within blockbuster cinema.